Population of Binary Black Holes Inferred from One Hundred and Fifty Gravitational Wave Signals: Population Properties

 \subsubsection{Correlation between mass parameters}

 Figure~\ref{fig:corr_m1m2} shows the differential merger rate on the component mass plane, revealing three prominent over-dense regions corresponding to peaks in the chirp mass distribution.
-The region associated with the 14$M_\odot$ chirp mass peak exhibits a unique correlation between primary and secondary masses: it creates a prominent chirp-mass peak without producing a comparably strong peak in the individual component masses (see Figure~\ref{fig:mass_distr}).
-This can also be observed in Figure~\ref{fig:corr_massq}.
+The region associated with the 14$M_\odot$ chirp mass peak exhibits a unique correlation between primary and secondary masses: it produces a prominent chirp mass peak without producing a comparably strong peak in the individual component masses (see Figure~\ref{fig:mass_distr}).
+This is also evident in Figure~\ref{fig:corr_massq}.
 The mass ratio varies, forming a jagged curve for both the primary and total mass.
 The correlation changes sign around a primary mass value of 19$M_\odot$.
 This feature is more prominent in the primary and almost absent in the chirp mass.
 We have previously reported this feature for observations in GWTC-3~\citep{2024MNRAS.527..298T, 2025arXiv250715697T}.
 Chirp mass is the most accurately measured parameter.
 Although it is not a parameter directly relevant to astrophysical processes, the presence of a strong feature in the chirp mass requires investigation.

 The effect of this correlation is reflected in the distribution of mass ratios.
 Mass ratios for the second peak significantly contrast with those for the third peak located around the chirp~(primary) mass value 27$M_\odot$~(35$M_\odot$).
 By making random draws for mass ratio corresponding to the second peak~(11.0 < $M_\odot$ < 19.0) and the third peak (19.0 < $M_\odot$ < 32.0), we find the third peak has a larger mass ratio for 85\% of the draws.